Simon-graiff/Mobile2/README.md

         }
 });
 ````
-After declating the type of objects which are looked up ("User_Settings"), a simple "whereEqualsTo(...)" is performed.
+After declaring the type of objects which are looked up ("User_Settings"), a simple "whereEqualsTo(...)" is performed.
 But instead of a common data type, the parse user is passed to the server.
-Parse will look up the settigs column with the user pointer, until it finds a match with the passed user object.
+Parse will look up the settings column with the user pointer, until it finds a match with the passed user object.
 As return WhereU receives a settings object.
-The reveived object is stored in an external variable.
+The retrieved object is stored in an external variable.
 This allows the use in other methods.
 E.g. drawEvents, which is the heart of the EventMap.

 **Drawing events to the map**